nathenharvey/customink.github.com/source/_posts/2012-07-27-provision-your-laptop-with-chef-part-2.markdown

 end
 ```

 But what if you wanted to set the Desktop background for **all** the users?
 Maybe you operate in an Enterprise that requires the company logo be on the Desktop background.
 Or maybe you just have OCD and like everything to be the same.
-Either way, there are two possible solutions for accomplishing this.
+Either way, there are a few possible solutions for accomplishing this.
+Let's look at one way to do this.

 #### Using `node['etc']['password']`
 You can iterate over all the local accounts on a given machine using the `node['etc']['passwd']` hash.
 It looks like this: